kumu/docs/guides/import.md

 #### Not ignoring unneeded sheets

-If you have multiple sheets in your file of which you only want to import some, make sure that the other sheets are excluded from the import by placing the text _(ignore)_ in front of their sheet names.
-For example: _(ignore) Sheet 3_.
+If you have multiple sheets in your file, and you only want to import some, make sure that Kumu ignores the other sheets when importing.
+To do this, you can add `(ignore)` to sheet names—for example: `Sheet 3 (ignore)`.

 #### Hidden data in unused cells